ArcaneBlackwood/LicensedContentBoundEncryptor/README.md

 Note for windows, if you shift right click in the folder you have the `LicensedContentBoundEncryptor.exe` file downloaded, you can click on "Open PowerShall window here" to quickly open a terminal!

 Begin each command with `LicensedContentBoundEncryptor <command>` with command as:
-- `encrypt <key input file> <decrypted input file> <encrypted output file>` Encrypts a file using a key file (e.g., the original licensed content).
-Note that if no file extension is given for encrypted output file, `*.lenc` is used by default
+- `encrypt <key input file> <decrypted input file> [encrypted output file]` Encrypts a file or multiuple files using a single key file (e.g., the original licensed content).
+The output file is optional.
+Seperate multiple files with `;`, make sure to encase in `"<files;...>"`.
+If not output file is given at all, the input file name is used with `*.lenc*` added to the end.
+Note that if no file extension is given for encrypted output file, `*.lenc` is used by default.
-- `decrypt <key input file> <encrypted input file> <decrypted output file>` Decrypts a file using the same key file originally used for encryption.
+- `decrypt <key input file> <encrypted input file> [decrypted output file]` Decrypts a file or multiple filesusing the same single key file originally used for encryption.
+The output file is optional.
+Seperate multiple files with `;`, make sure to encase in `"<files;...>"`.
+If no output file is given at all, the input file is used and if it ends in `*.lenc` the extension is removed.
 - `info <encrypted input file>`
 Displays metadata from an encrypted file, including the original key file name and estimated decrypted size.
 Can be useful in identifying the correct key file to use.
 - `help`